 Throughout the year, the Foundation commits to payment for funds through the encumbrance process.
 The encumbrance is cleared and recorded in accounts payable when an invoice has been received with evidence that the underlying transaction was incurred.
-As of June 30, 2023 and 2022, the Foundation had encumbrances, which are not included in accounts payable in the amount of \$59,461 and \$33,605, respectively.
+As of June 30, 2024 and 2023, the Foundation had encumbrances, which are not included in accounts payable in the amount of \$29,970 and \$59,461, respectively.

-Vanguard Private Equity Commitment:
+HarbourVest Private Equity Commitment:

-During the year, the Foundation entered into a private equity commitment in the amount of \$3,000,000.
+During 2023, the Foundation entered into a private equity commitment in the amount of \$3,000,000.
 Under the agreement the Foundation is required to make an investment up to \$3,000,000 at such time the private equity fund finds a suitable investment within the Foundation's investment policy.
-At year ended June 30, 2023, no capital contributions had been made.
+The Foundation invested \$135,000 during the year and has a remaining commitment of \$2,685,000.